1/27

 evaluation: limitations

--it’s a limited explanation (doesn’t explain many research findings about obedience); doesn’t explain steven rank and cardell jacobson’s (1977) findings where they found 16/18 nurses disobeys orders from a doctor to administer excessive drug dose to a patient, remaining autonomous, suggesting that agentic shift can only account for some obedience situations.
+-doesn’t explain many research findings about obedience: rank and jacobsons (1977) 16/18 nurses disobeyed orders from doctor to administer excessive drug dose to patient, remaining autonomous, suggesting agentic shift can only account for some obedience situations; limited explanation.

 legitimacy of authority

--an explanation for obedience that suggests we are more likely to obey people who we perceive to have more authority over us. this authority is justified by the individual position of a power within a social hierarchy. (most people accept that authority figures have to be allowed to exercise social power over others because this allows society to function smoothly)
+-we are more likely to obey people who we perceive to have more authority than us; justified by the individuals position of a power within a social hierarchy. (most accept that authority figures are allowed to exercise social power over us to allow society to function smoothly)

--destructive authority: history shows that charismatic and powerful leaders (eg hitler and stalin) used their legitimate powers in cruel or dangerous ways (obvious in milgrams study).
+-destructive authority: history shows that charismatic and powerful leaders (eg hitler and stalin) used their legitimate powers for tyranny.

 legitimacy of authority evaluation